Alsószentmihály inscription

 The Alsószentmihály inscription is an inscription on a building stone in Mihai Viteazu, Cluj (Transylvania, today Romania).
 The origins and translation of the inscription are uncertain.

 The relic

 The stone was an ancient Roman building stone—proved by the leaf-symbol, a frequently applied ornamental element of ancient Roman inscriptions—reused in the 10th century.
 Alsószentmihály located on the territory of the late Province Dacia existed up to the middle of the 3rd century.
-Dénes showed that the Khavars (Khazar rebels joined the Hungarians in the 9th century) probably settled in this region (that time Transylvania).
-In some parts of Hungary, there are data of the Khavars even from the 13th century.
+Dénes showed that the Kabars (Khazar rebels who joined the Hungarians in the 9th century) probably settled in this region (that time Transylvania).
+In some parts of Hungary, there are data of the Kabars even from the 13th century.

 Script used for the Alsószentmihály inscription

 Some quotations from historian Gábor Vékony about the identification of the script in this inscription: